flexivian/govdoc-scanner/docs-site/docs/gsoc/2025/overview.md

 - **Automated Document Crawling**: Develop a robust crawler to navigate the GEMI portal, search for companies using various filters, and download all associated public documents with enhanced date extraction for proper organization.
 - **Intelligent Document Processing**: Create an advanced document processing pipeline that can handle different file formats (PDF, DOCX, DOC), extract text, and use Google's Gemini 2.5 Flash to extract comprehensive structured metadata with chronological processing and representative tracking.
-- **End-to-End Orchestration**: Build a top-level script to automate the entire workflow, from crawling and downloading to processing and storing the data, complete with progress tracking and error handling.
+- **End-to-End CLI Tool**: Build a unified command-line interface to orchestrate the entire workflow, from crawling and downloading to processing and storing the data, complete with interactive prompts, automated batch processing, progress tracking and error handling.
 - **Comprehensive Documentation**: Establish a documentation site to provide clear instructions for installation, usage, and development, ensuring the project is accessible to a wide audience.

 ## Implementation